michaelgroves90/CV-1/README.md

 ## About Me

-I am a Software Developer/Consultant living in Shropshire.
+I am a Software Developer/Consultant living in Brighton.
 Now with a years professional experience under my belt working as a Software Consultant for Capgemini SE, I am keen to start the next phase of my career and have an eye on accelerating my individual growth and furthering the knowledge and experience I have thus far attained.
 I am looking for an exciting new opportunity with a company that champions innovation and supports ambitious and creative engineers.

 I have also spent many years working in the financial sector as a Collections Executive and AR Officer.
+I also spent a large portion of my life working as a Freelance Songwriter and Producer, touring musician and Sound Engineer.

 ## Skills